 Monthly active users (MAU)

-Another key metric, especially used by tech companies which survival depends upon the continuous interactions of its users with the platform is the monthly active users.
+Another key metric, especially used by tech companies in which survival depends upon the continuous interactions of its users with the platform is the monthly active users.
 Spotify is an example:

 Does a freemium work with the subscription business model?

 In reality, the freemium makes sense when the cost structure allows it.
-I suggest you dive into this article:

 What subscription models can you apply to your business?